SMPTE/st2067-71/README.md

 ## Public Committee Draft (PCD) Notice

-The following elements are made available for a public review period ending no earlier than {YYYY-MM-DD}, and no later than {YYYY-MM-DD}:
+The following elements are made available for a public review period ending no earlier than 2023-09-15, and no later than 2024-03-01:

 * [{prose element}]({link to prose element})
 * [{element #1}]({link to element #1})